 Let me set the scene for you:

-We sat on the floor in a room while Jay Mulder, otherwise known as Eumundi Medicine Man, explained how the key principle of ayurvedic health depends on your ability to properly and efficiently digest what you ingest.
+We sat on the floor in a room while Jay Mulder, otherwise known as Eumundi Medicine Man, explained that the key principle of Ayurvedic health depends on your ability to properly and efficiently digest what you ingest.
 He explained that balancing your digestive agni (the “fire” that drives digestion and metabolism) is the reason Ayurveda recommends such a number of practices for better digestion like spices, food combining, and eating according to body type and the season.

-So how does it all work?
+So, how does it all work?

 When cold water hits the stomach, the body is forced to use energy in order to warm up that liquid inside your body to match that of the body’s natural temperature.
 This robs your body of the energy it needs to properly process what you have ingested.
 Instead of working to extract all the foods nutrients, your digestive system is instead working on regulating the temperature of the cold drink.